conversationai/unhealthy-conversations/README.md

 For a detailed description of the annotation process, quality control procedures, summary statistics and baseline modelling results, see our [paper](to_add), to appear in the [Fourth Workshop on Online Abuse and Harms 2020](https://www.workshopononlineabuse.com/).

+The UCC contributes further high quality data on  attributes  like  sarcasm,  hostility,  and  condescension, adding to existing datasets on these and related attributes, and provides (to the best of our knowledge)the first dataset of this scale with labels for dismissiveness,  unfair generalisations,  antagonistic behavior, and overall assessments of whether those comments fall within 'healthy' conversation.

+We hope that this dataset  can contribute to research on how to understand, monitor and deal with unhealthy online interactions in order to promote healthier public conversations.

 ## The data

 The dataset is provided as three .csv files, `train.csv`, `test.csv`, and `val.csv`.
 In addition to labels and confidence scores for each of the above-mentioned attributes, each comment includes the number of trusted judgements which were aggregated to yield the results labels and confidence scores (see paper for details).